Xbox 360 technical problems: E74 error

 The related E74 error caused only a single of the red ring quadrants to illuminate, and the screen to display an error message in multiple languages: "System Error.
 Contact Xbox Customer Support", with the code E74 at the bottom.
-Much like the infamous Red Ring issue, the error was related to connection issues with the GPU, but could also be caused by a more general GPU failure or failing eDRAM.
+Much like the infamous Red Ring issue, the error was related to connection issues between the GPU and eDRAM dies, but could also be caused by a more general GPU or eDRAM die failure.
 The E74 issue was covered by the three-year extended warranty from 2009 as Microsoft considered it part of the same issue as the Red Ring, and customers who previously paid Microsoft for out-of-warranty service to correct the E74 error received a refund.

 Four light segment error code

 The console would illuminate all four lights if it could not detect an AV cable.
-This was not triggered by later revisions of the console which included an HDMI port.
+This was not triggered by later revisions of the console which included a HDMI port.
 In some cases the four lights indicated a more serious problem with the console, followed by a 2-digit error code.
 The four lights would also be illuminated briefly by power issues such as surges or brief outages.